romshark/watchserve/README.md

 ## Install

+Download one of the packaged executables from the latest [release version](https://github.com/romshark/watchserve/releases).

+Alternatively, you can use the Go toolchain to install watchserve.

+### Through the Go toolchain

-1. download the latest version of [Go](https://golang.org/).
+1. Download the latest version of [Go](https://golang.org/).
-2. run the following command:
+2. Run the following command:
 ```
 go get github.com/romshark/watchserve
 ```